When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 - Even though it may seem ridiculous to take warm clothes on a hot day you should always have a backup

-Note: Sometimes during summertime inversion happens 🙃
+Note: sometimes during summertime inversion happens 🙃

 Here are some of the most usual weather caprices which you can expect when hiking in Tatra National Park: